-PsyD students must register for each academic term in which the internship is served.
+1 credit PsyD students must register for each academic term in which the internship is served.

-CPSY 670 - Problem-Solving Therapy for Medical Patients 1 or 3 credits
+CPSY 670 - Problem-Solving Therapy for Medical Patients

 This course is designed to provide an in-depth survey of problem-solving therapy and its applications.
-The course focuses on training students to conduct this empirically supported, manually driven approach, and also teaches students to adopt a problem-solving approach to clinical decision-making.
+The course focuses on training students to conduct this empirically supported, manually driven approach, and also teaches students to adopt a problem solving approach to clinical decision-making.
 Emphasis is on problem-solving therapy for persons with medical conditions such as cancer, irritable bowel syndrome and multiple sclerosis; discussion and examples of problem-solving therapy's application to treatment of anxiety and depression are also highlighted.

-CPSY 671 - Program Planning and Evaluation of Mental Health Services 3 credits

-The course provides students with the theoretical foundations and methods used in planning and evaluating programs to prevent and/or service DSM-IV-TR mental disorders.
+CPSY 671 - Program Planning and Evaluation of Mental Health Services planning and evaluating programs to prevent and/or service DSM-IV-TR mental disorders.
 Specific attention will be given to methods and models for: 1) assessing mental health needs in the community; 2) planning and designing mental health-related prevention and service programs; and 3) evaluating the effects of community-based programs to prevent and/or service DSM-IV-TR mental disorders.